adipai/edugrid/README.md

 # Edugrid

 This is a comprehensive educational platform designed to enhance the management and participation in academic courses at an institution.
-It supports various roles, including Admin, Faculty, Student, and Teaching Assistant, each with tailored functionalities (built from scratch and maintained as a part of the CSC 540 - DBMS course at NC State University).
+It supports various roles, including admin, faculty, student and teaching assistant, each with tailored functionalities (built from scratch and maintained as a part of the CSC 540 - DBMS course at NC State University).

 ## Tech Stack
 - **Backend**: FastAPI (Python) for API management, MariaDB (MySQL) for the database.